exercism/python/exercises/practice/roman-numerals/.approaches/table-lookup/content.md

 ## Credit

-This approach was adapted from one created by cmcaine on the Julia track.
+This approach was adapted from one created by @cmcaine on the Julia track.